Yakiyo/Yume-Bot/README.md

 TOKEN=Bot token goes here
 MONGO=A mongodb URI
 ```
-After that edit the [config](src/config.json) file to you're needs and then run the code
+After that edit the [config](src/config.json) file to your needs and then run the code

 ```bash
 $ npm run start